Its-All-About-the-Journey/100daysofcode/source_code/day001/README.md

 Looks like we'll be creating a band name generator.

 # Environment
-OS: Windows 10
+Using repl.it
-Python version: 3.9.0
+Python version: 3.8.2
-IDE: VS Code

 # Dependencies